 The Passover Seder is one of the most beloved rituals on the Jewish calendar, and every family incorporates their own unique traditions into their celebrations!

-These children’s books about Passover are fabulous!
+These children’s books about Passover on our list below are fabulous!
 Whether you’re reading to your own kids to reinforce their knowledge of the holiday, or looking to teach non-Jewish kids about Passover to bring diversity into your home or classroom, these are the books you do not want to miss!

-With easily accessible themes, such as inviting all who are hungry to come and eat, fostering empathy for the plight of others, and encouraging young children to speak up and ask questions, Passover revolves around universal talking points from which all children (and adults!) will enjoy thoughtful conversation.
+Passover has many important themes.
+The ideas of letting all who are hungry come and eat, fostering empathy for the plight of others, and encouraging young children to speak up and ask questions are all important to the holiday.
+These universal talking points encourage both children and adults to have meaningful conversations!

-My First Passover, by Tomie dePaola: “Why is this night different from all other nights?”
+“Why is this night different from all other nights?”
 Through simple text and child-friendly illustrations, this is the perfect board book to teach the youngest children about Passover.
-Kids will learn about the Passover meal and ceremony called the Seder, as well as the special foods we eat and the book we read during the holiday.
-Support independent bookstores and get the book on Bookshop.org right here!
+Kids will learn about the Passover meal and ceremony called the Seder, as well as the delicious foods we eat and the book we read during the holiday.

-It’s Seder Time!, by Latifa Berry Kropf and photographs by Ted Cohen: Did you know young children love seeing photographs of real kids in books?
-In this perfect book for your preschoolers, children in a Jewish school prepare for the holiday, participate in a Seder, and even act out the Passover story with classmates.
+Did you know young children love seeing photographs of real kids in books?
+In this perfect board book for your preschoolers, children in a Jewish school prepare for the holiday, participate in a Seder, and even act out the Passover story with classmates.
 Bonus?
 This children’s book about Passover includes directions to make a Torah mask!

-What Am I?
-Passover, by Anne Margaret Lewis and illustrated by Tom Mills: This is another book we absolutely love for the younger set!
+This is another book we absolutely love for the younger set!
 Why?
 It’s a Passover guessing game, with flaps to boot!
 Kids will love this lift-the-flap book that allows them to guess all of the symbolic objects that make Passover special.
-From matzah to candles, this one is such fun!
+From matzah to candles, this interactive book for young readers is such fun!

 Children’s Books About Passover: Beautiful Read Alouds

-The Passover Guest, by Susan Kusel and illustrated by Sean Rubin: In 1933 in Washington D.C., the Great Depression is hurting families with a vengeance.
+In 1933 in Washington D.C., the Great Depression is hurting families with a vengeance.
 Muriel’s father lost his job, and the family barely has money for food — which means they certainly have nothing for a Passover Seder.
 Yet as Muriel wanders home one night, she comes across a mysterious magician and watches as the eggs in his hands miraculously turn to candles.
 Muriel makes a kind gesture, to which the magician tells her to run home for her Seder.
 When she arrives at home she discovers a Passover miracle — leaving her to wonder about this mystery man.
 Could he be the prophet Elijah?
-Support independent bookstores and get the book on Bookshop.org right here!

-On Passover, by Cathy Goldberg Fishman and illustrated by Melanie W. Hall: This is a gorgeous children’s book about Passover!
+This is a gorgeous children’s book about Passover!
 It is one we especially love for the way it encourages kids to use their five senses to experience the holiday like never before.
-There are important stories to hear, Seder plates to see, soup to smell, foods to taste and pillows to touch.
+There are important stories to hear, Seder plates to see, soup to smell, foods to taste, and pillows to touch.
 As the child follows her senses, she discovers the heart of Passover and gains a new understanding as to why the holiday is so important to her family and the Jewish people.
-Support independent bookstores and get the book on Bookshop.org right here!

-The Miracles of Passover, by Josh Hanft and illustrated by Seymour Chwast: This great picture book offers a retelling of the Passover story, including the exodus of the Jewish people from Egypt.
+This great picture book offers a retelling of the Passover story, including the exodus of the Jewish people from Egypt.
 It also explains the traditions of the Seder, both historical and modern, including a great description of the Seder plate.
 Most importantly?
 It has flaps, which make this book come alive!
-Support independent bookstores and get the book on Bookshop.org right here!

-Holidays Around the World: Celebrate Passover with Matzah, Maror and Memories, by Deborah Heiligman: A Happily Ever Elephants book list wouldn’t be complete without books showcasing how Passover is celebrated around the world!
-This fabulous book gives us a glimpse of how Jewish families and communities around the globe, including in China, Yemen, Uganda and Budapest, enjoy their Seders and celebrate this special holiday!
-Support independent bookstores and get the book on Bookshop.org right here!
+A Happily Ever Elephants book list wouldn’t be complete without books showcasing how Passover is celebrated around the world!
+This fabulous book gives us a glimpse of how Jewish families and communities around the globe, including in China, Yemen, Uganda, and Budapest, enjoy their Seders and celebrate this special holiday!

-Passover Around the World, by Tami Lehman-Wilzig and illustrated by Elizabeth Wolf: This is another fabulously engaging book that describes Passover celebrations worldwide!
-While the Passover story remains the same whether in MIami or Morocco, the customs and traditions vary widely from city to city and country to country.
-This informative book provides children with glimpses of the manner in which Passover is celebrated in America, Ethiopia, Gibraltar, India, Iran, Israel, Morocco and Turkey, making it a fantastic addition to any child’s bookshelf.
-Support independent bookstores and get the book on Bookshop.org right here!
+This is another fabulously engaging book that describes Passover celebrations worldwide!
+While the Passover story remains the same whether in Miami or Morocco, the customs and traditions vary widely from city to city and country to country.
+This informative book provides children with glimpses of the manner in which Passover is celebrated in America, Ethiopia, Gibraltar, India, Iran, Israel, Morocco, and Turkey, making it a fantastic addition to any child’s bookshelf.

-Izzy the Whiz and Passover McClean, by Yael Mermelstein and illustrated by Carrie Hartman: If you want to incorporate STEM into your child’s Passover reading, this is the book for you!
-Izzy the Whiz is a kid inventor, and right before Passover he comes up with one heck of an invention to help his mom – a super machine that will clean the house and get rid of any Hametz (leavened food that is prohibited during the seven days of Passover).
+If you want to incorporate STEM into your child’s Passover reading, this is the book for you!
+Izzy the Whiz is a kid inventor, and right before Passover, he comes up with one heck of an invention to help his mom: a super machine that will clean the house and get rid of any Hametz (leavened food that is prohibited during the seven days of Passover).
 But there’s one problem — will his invention actually work, or will it leave the house upside down and inside out?
-Support independent bookstores and get the book on Bookshop.org right here!

-The Matzah Ball Fairy, by Carla Haymsfeld and Vlad Guzner: I don’t know what it is about this silly book, but I just adore it, and so do my kids and students!
-This is the tale of Frieda Pinsky who tries oh-so-hard to make the perfect matzah balls for Passover seder.
+I don’t know what it is about this silly book, but I just adore it, and so do my kids and students!
+This is the tale of Frieda Pinsky who tries oh-so-hard to make the perfect matzah balls for the Passover seder.
 But her skills are not up to task, and she needs some help!
 Matzah Ball Fairy to the rescue.
 But what happens when Frieda adds some of the fairy’s magic powder to her matzah balls?
 Well, let’s just say that the matzah balls aren’t the only things that get light and fluffy — the family does too!
-Support independent bookstores and get the book on Bookshop.org right here!

-A Sweet Passover, by Leslea Newman and illustrated by David Slonim: Miriam loves when Passover arrives, especially the thought about eating matzah for seven days!
+Miriam loves when Passover arrives, especially the thought of eating matzah for seven days!
 She eats it every which way imaginable, but on the morning of that very last day, she wakes up and decides she is so sick of matzah, she can never eat it again.
 But then?
-Grandpa makes his world famous matzah brei — and Miriam may just discover that there is a lot more to Passover than matzah!
-Support independent bookstores and get the book on Bookshop.org right here!
+Grandpa makes his world-famous matzah brei — and Miriam may just discover that there is a lot more to Passover than matzah!

-The Little Red Hen and the Passover Matzah, by Leslie Kimmelman and illustrated by Paul Meisel: Little Red Hen asks her pals on the farm to help her make matzah, but they all refuse.
+Little Red Hen asks her pals on the farm to help her make matzah, but they all refuse.
 Then she asks them to help her plant grain, and again they refuse.
 This trend continues, and the Little Red Hen gets all ready for Seder by herself.
 When her friends show up at her door and ask to join the Seder, whatever will she do?
 Should she invite them in, even though they gave her no help?
 This is another great children’s book about Passover, highlighting the notion of letting all who are hungry come and eat, even if they may have hurt us in the past.
-Support independent bookstores and get the book on Bookshop.org right here!